 Everyone flatulates—some more than others.
-It is a natural part of the digestive system, occurring 14 or more times per day as wastes putrefy.
+It is a natural byproduct of the digestive system process, occurring 14 or more times per day as wastes putrefy.
 You may want to consider intervention by a medical doctor or nutritionist if you are exceeding 25 times daily.
 Despite normalcy, expelling gas around others can be embarrassing or considered rude.

 “Eating foods that cause gas is the only way for the microbes (good bacteria) in the gut to get nutrients,” according to Purna Kashyap, a gastroenterologist at the Mayo Clinic in Rochester, Minnesota.
 So not only is it inevitable, passing wind is beneficial.